-In this ranking, we examine top value universities and colleges in Alaska for 2016.
+In this ranking, we examine top value universities and colleges in Alaska.

 Alaska: a state so remote and geographically distant from the 48 contiguous that it practically feels like a country of its own.
 Although Alaska is the country’s largest state by area, it’s the 4th least populated.
 A vast portion of Alaska is still uninhabited, and its cold weather and lack of metropolitan areas can be a deterrent to many.
 However, its also renowned for its awesome natural features (like the Aleutian Islands and Mt.
 Denali) and the unique life it offers.